huooong/Genome-Assembly-and-QC/README.md

 ---

 ## Workflow Overview

-The pipeline performs the following steps:
+The workflow consists of the following steps:

 **1. Read filtering using Filtlong**
    - Filters raw Nanopore reads to improve downstream assembly quality using the following parameters: